Table of Contents

 The long and rich history of rosemary has helped it accumulate several meanings over the years.
 Here are some of the most popular concepts and feelings that the rosemary herb symbolizes.

 Rosemary connection to remembrance dates back several centuries.
 The herb has been used in funerals to commemorate the deceased.
 In some cultures, mourners hold rosemary sprigs and threw them into the coffins, while in others, the stems are put in the hands of the dead.
-In Australia, people wear rosemary sprigs to honor the dead on Anzac Day.
+In Australia, people sometimes wear rosemary sprigs to honor the dead on Anzac Day.

+One writer who often used rosemary in this context was Shakespeare.
 In the all-time classic Hamlet, Ophelia mentions rosemary for remembrance, stating:

 “There’s rosemary, that’s for remembrance.